QuestBridge Applicants

 QuestBridge FAQs

-Unmatched Finalists, Match Participating Finalists not Ranking Cornell, Non-Finalists, and Finalists not participating in Match can apply for Regular Decision.
+Match Finalists who do not match with another binding institution, Match Finalists who do not rank Cornell, Non-Finalists, and Finalists not participating in Match can apply for Regular Decision.

 If you no longer wish to be considered for admission please complete the withdrawal form in your Applicant Portal